johnlee2120/Machine-Learning-Project-Part-1-Regression/README.md

 - Price vehicles more accurately using key features such as engine size and curb weight, improving pricing consistency and competitiveness
 - Use the model to identify underpriced or overpriced vehicles, enabling better margin optimization
-- Apply log-transformed models (Lasso) in production to ensure stable predictions and avoid overfitting seen in polynomial models
+- Apply log-transformed models (with Lasso regularization) in production to ensure stable predictions and avoid overfitting seen in polynomial models
 - Prioritize simpler, regularized models over complex polynomial models to maintain generalization on new data
 - Ensure proper feature scaling for gradient based models (SGD) to maintain reliable performance in real world deployment